armory/docs-cdaas/content/en/get-started/lambda/index.md

 {{< figure src="s3-buckets.webp" >}}

-## Upload the Lambda function to your buckets
+## Upload the AWS Lambda function to your buckets

-Armory provides a basic Lambda function called `just-sweet-potatoes` for you to deploy.
+Armory provides a basic AWS Lambda function called `just-sweet-potatoes` for you to deploy.

 <details><summary>Expand to see the code</summary>